subquery/documentation/docs/subquery_network/node_operators/becoming-a-node-operator.md

 ### Running indexer services

 `Important:`
-Login to your VM and create a folder, such as `kepler-indexer`
+Login to your VM and create a folder, such as `subquery-indexer`

-1. Run `cd kepler-indexer`
+1. Run `cd subquery-indexer`
 2. Run the follow cmd to download the latest `docker-compose.yml`:

 ```sh